How to Apply for Undergraduate Admission

 Submission of Official Documents

-All mailed official transcripts and other proof of graduation documents should bear an official stamp or be signed and mailed from the student’s school in a sealed envelope to: LIM College Office of Undergraduate Admissions, 12 East 53rd Street, New York, New York 10022.
+All mailed official transcripts and other proof of graduation documents should bear an official stamp or be signed and mailed from a student’s school in a sealed envelope to: LIM College Office of Undergraduate Admissions, 12 East 53rd Street, New York, New York 10022.

-Electronic transcripts will also be accepted when submitted from the school through Parchment or Naviance by Hobsons.
-LIM College reserves the right to approve other providers.
+Electronic transcripts will also be accepted when submitted from the school through Parchment or Naviance by Hobsons-LIM College reserves the right to approve other providers.